 Complications associated with H. pylori infection include:

 - Ulcers.
 H. pylori can damage the protective lining of your stomach and small intestine.
 This can allow stomach acid to create an open sore (ulcer).
+About 10 percent of people with H. pylori will develop an ulcer.

 - Inflammation of the stomach lining.
 H. pylori infection can irritate your stomach, causing inflammation (gastritis).